Major Mitchell's Cockatoo

 Population number

 According to the IUCN Red List, the global population size of The Major Mitchell’s cockatoo has not been quantified, but it is believed to be large as the species is described as common in at least parts of its range.
 The nominate subspecies, one of two recognized subspecies, is thought to number around 50,000 individuals.
-Major Mitchell’s cockatoo is classified as Least Concern (LC) on the IUCN Red List.
+Major Mitchell’s cockatoo is classified as Least Concern (LC) on the IUCN Red List and its numbers today are stable.

 Ecological niche